-La Vall de Boí is a municipality formed by eight small population centers of between 9 and 200 inhabitants.
+La Vall de Boí is a municipality made up of eight small population centers with between 9 and 200 inhabitants.
 Its high mountain landscapes and extreme climate contributed to the isolation of the valley for many centuries.
-This fact, along with the character of its people, customs and traditions, and its economic activity, based for centuries on subsistence livestock, have managed to preserve almost intact the territory and its natural and cultural riches.
+This fact, together with the character of its people, customs and traditions, and its economic activity, based for centuries on subsistence farming, have managed to preserve the territory and its natural and cultural riches almost intact.

-The main attractions of the valley are the National Park of Aigüestortes and Estany de Sant Maurici, the Caldes de Boí spa, the ski slopes of Boí Taüll Resort, and the set of Romanesque churches declared World Heritage by UNESCO.
+The main attractions of the valley are the Aigüestortes and Estany de Sant Maurici National Park, the Caldes de Boí spa, the Boí Taüll Resort ski slopes, and the set of Romanesque churches declared a World Heritage Site by UNESCO.

-Visit us and relive old legends, ancestral traditions and ways of life of our ancestors surrounded by a valuable natural and cultural heritage.
+Visit us and relive old legends, ancestral traditions and ways of life of our ancestors surrounded by a natural and cultural heritage of great value.

-Romanesque art has always been well known in Catalonia and it is in the Boí Valley that we find the most relevant exhibitions, being one of the most important collections of Romanesque art in Europe.
-In the year 2000 , Unesco declared the group of nine Romanesque churches in the Valley as Heritage of Humanity: the Asunción del Coll, Sant Joan de Boí, Sant Climent de Taüll, Santa Maria de Taüll, Sant Feliu de Barruera, the Church of the Nativity of Durro, San Quirico de Durro, Santa Eulalia of Erill la Vall and Santa Maria de Cardet.
-Many of the altarpieces and other objects of art of these churches can be found in the National Museum of Art of Catalonia (MNAC).
+Romanesque art has always been well known in Catalonia and it is in La Vall de Boí where we find the most relevant samples, being one of the most important collections of Romanesque art in Europe.
+In the year 2000 , UNESCO declared the set of nine Romanesque churches in the Valley a World Heritage Site: La Asunción del Coll, Sant Joan de Boí, Sant Climent de Taüll, Santa Maria de Taüll, Sant Feliu de Barruera, the Church of the Nativity de Durro, San Quirico de Durro, Santa Eulalia de Erill la Vall and Santa Maria de Cardet.
+Many of the altarpieces and other art objects from these churches are in the National Art Museum of Catalonia (MNAC).

 The Boi Valley located northwest of the Catalan province of Lleida, preserves within it a priceless treasure: one of the architectural and artistic heritage…